ROME: The Alchemical Gate…

-The only survivor of 5, the "alchemical door" or also known as the "magic door," "hermetic door," or "door of the heavens," is located at the "Nicola Calipari" gardens in Rome's Piazza Vittorio Emanuele II.
+The sole survivingexampleof five,the “alchemical gate”—also known as the “magical gate,” “hermetic gate,” or “gate of the heavens”—is located in the “Nicola Calipari” Gardens in Rome, on Piazza Vittorio Emanuele II.

-Its existence is due thanks to Marquis Massimiliano Savelli Palombara (1614-1685).
-The Marquis was a passionate man of vast culture and hermetic interests, so much so that he had his own laboratory built in the mid-1600s to further research in the alchemical-esoteric field in his second residence of Villa Palombara.
+It owes its existence to Marquis Massimiliano Savelli Palombara (1614–1685).
+The Marquis was a passionate man of broad learning with a keen interest in the occult; so much so that in the mid-1600s he had his own laboratory built at his second residence, Villa Palombara, to further his research in the fields of alchemy and esotericism.

-The villa soon became an important salon for renowned personalities, scientists and alchemists of the time, hosting, among many others, the mathematical astronomer Giovanni Domenico Cassini and his close friend, Queen Christina Alessandra Maria of Sweden with whom he shared the same interests.
+The villa soon became a prominent gathering place for prominent figures, scientists, and alchemists of the time, hosting, among many others, the mathematician and astronomer Giovanni Domenico Cassini and his close friend, Queen Christina Alexandra Maria of Sweden, with whom he shared the same interests.

-Legend has it that in 1680, on a stormy night, the Marquis hosted physician Giuseppe Francesco Borri.
-The doctor was said to be wandering around the villa's garden in search of a herb capable of producing gold.
-They did not expect that the next day, they would not find him again.
-Doctor Borri had vanished and nothing remained of him.
-On closer inspection, however, they found some traces of pure gold and various alchemical symbols and formulas near the famous door that he hadprobably managed to pass through....
+Legend has it that, in 1680, on a stormy night, the Marquis hosted the physician Giuseppe Francesco Borri.
+It is said that the physician wandered through the villa’s garden in search of a herb capable of producing gold.
+They never expected that the next day, they would never find him again.
+Doctor Borri had vanished, and nothing remained of him.
+Upon closer inspection, however, they found traces of pure gold and various alchemical symbols and formulas near the famous door that he hadlikely managed to pass through…

-The Marquis attempted to decipher these formulas without succeeding, and by virtue of the fact that he believed they contained the secret of the philosopher's stone, he had the symbols engraved on the 5 doors of the mansion and on the walls so that anyone could first unravel the mystery and decipher them.
+The Marquis tried unsuccessfully to decipher these formulas, and because he believed they held the secret to the philosopher’s stone, he had the symbols engraved on the villa’s five doors and on the walls so that anyone might eventually unravel their mystery and decipher them.

-Today, this gate is all that remains of the Villa, whose garden coincided precisely with the present "Nicola Calipari" garden in Vittorio Emanuele II Square.
-On either side of it are two gatekeepers, added later in the late 1800s, depicting the Egyptian god Bes who, in the ancient Roman world are often found linked to the cult of Isis, the Egyptian goddess of life, healing, fertility and magic.
+Today, this gate is all that remains of the villa, whose garden once occupied the site of the current “Nicola Calipari” Garden in Piazza Vittorio Emanuele II.
+On either side stand two guardians, added later in the late 1800s, depicting the Egyptian god Bes, who in the ancient Roman world was often associated with the cult of Isis, the Egyptian goddess of life, healing, fertility, and magic.

-Engraved symbols include the design on the pediment of the door depicting two overlapping triangles, the seal of David circumscribed by a circle with Latin inscriptions, a cross connected to an inner circle at the top and a oculus in the lower part (symbol of the sun and gold).
-Along the jambs, on the other hand, the sequence of planets associated with the corresponding metals is depicted:
+Among the engraved symbols, one can see the design on the door’s pediment, depicting two overlapping triangles; the Seal of David enclosed in a circle with Latin inscriptions; and a cross connected to an inner circle at the top and to an oculus at the bottom (a symbol of the sun and gold).
+Along the doorposts, however, is depicted the sequence of planets associated with their corresponding metals:

 Saturn - lead